MicrosoftDocs/power-pages-docs/power-pages-docs/admin/new-admin-overview.md

 1. **Your sites and analytics views**:

-    These views are in the *Manage* page under the *Products* section.
+    These views are in the **Manage** page under the **Products** section.
 Admins can find a list of all their Power Pages sites and detailed analytics insights here.

     :::image type="content" source="./Media/new-admin-center/your-sites-tab.png" alt-text="Screenshot of the your sites view in the Manage page.":::

     :::image type="content" source=".//Media/new-admin-center/analytics-tab.png" alt-text="Screenshot of analytics view in the Manage page.":::

-1. **Licenses View**:
+1. **Licenses view**:

-    The Power Pages licenses view is now available on the *Licensing* page.
+    The Power Pages licenses view is now available on the **Licensing** page.
 This view lets admins manage license-related aspects for Power Pages directly within the new admin center.

     :::image type="content" source="./Media/new-admin-center/licenses.png" alt-text="Screenshot of licenses view in the Licensing page":::

 1. **Security dashboard**:

-    For security insights and actions, go to the *Security* page under the *Products* section.
+    For security insights and actions, go to the **Security** page.
+Under the **Products** section, select **Power Pages**.
 The security dashboard offers the same features as the classic admin center.
 Learn more at [Manage website security from the Power Platform admin center (preview)](./admin-center-security.md).

     :::image type="content" source="./Media/new-admin-center/security-dashboard.png" alt-text="Screenshot of the security dashboard in the Security page":::